Cadasta/cadasta-docs/en/08-XLSForms.md

 * **Tenure Relationship Attributes** specify information about a party's tenure on the land.

-Each of these sections relates to a specific field that works within the Cadasta Platform.
+Each of these sections relates to a piece of the Cadasta Platform's internal workings.
 In order for your questions to appear in the platform, they need to be in one of these sections.

 ##### Steps to Creating Your Custom Questionnaire